wenzel-lab/repository-template/templates/HARDWARE_README_TEMPLATE.md

 └── .gitbuilding/                # GitBuilding documentation (if using GitBuilding)
     ├── config.yml              # GitBuilding configuration
     └── pages/                  # GitBuilding pages
+    # Note: GitBuilding is typically used for accessible projects aimed at
+    # community replication, not for niche/complex/early-stage projects
 ```

 ### Directory Descriptions